zengxi-hada/HIVID2/README.md

 ## 3.1 Step to step tutorial

-### stage 1: create the sample list
+### stage 1: create the sample list and ref.list

-Manually create a file named total.sample.list(total sample list) should be step1/sample.list.
+(1) Manually create a file named total.sample.list(total sample list) should be step1/sample.list.
 Note that the path in the total.sample.list should be absolute full path and the first four columns should preferably be the same.
 The header line should be start with #.
 Blank lines are not allowed.
 Below is an example of total.sample.list:

 #Sample  FC  Lane  Libray  read_length library_size  fq1  fq2
 SRR12345  SRR12345  SRR12345  SRR12345  110;110 170 /absolute_path/5.fq1.gz /absolute_path/5.fq2.gz
 SRR12346  SRR12346  SRR12346  SRR12346  110;110 170 /absolute_path/6.fq1.gz /absolute_path/6.fq2.gz
 SRR12347  SRR12347  SRR12347  SRR12347  110;110 170 /absolute_path/7.fq1.gz /absolute_path/7.fq2.gz

+(2) It should be noted that there are a file named "ref.list" in the same folder of main.pl. "ref.list" must contain all the ID of reference genomes used in the sequence alignment of step3 and step4 for both virus and human, or the user will get error or uncompleted results in *human_bk.final.stp2.uniq2.final during the procedure of deep removing PCR-duplications in step4.
+We have involved some predefined reference names in ref.list which should work for HBV and HPV integration detection in human genome, but the users should add the references names used in their own experiments.
+In the ref.list, each ID should be followed by an underline, for example "chr1_".

 ### stage 2: run HIVID2 in one single shell script (one-stop pipeline)
 perl /absolute_path/all_in_one.pl -o /absolute_path/output_directory -tl /absolute_path/total.sample.list -fa1 /absolute_path/human_ref.fa -fa2 /absolute_path/virus_ref.fa -bin /absolute_path/HIVID2 -c /absolute_path/Config_file